ministryofjustice/itpolicycontent/content/confluence/enterprise/public-key-infrastructure-policy.md

 - Senior Information Risk Owner (SIRO) – Responsible for all risks to do with the PKI Services.
 Final point of escalation for incidents.
 - Departmental Security Officer (DSO) – Responsible for the operational governance of the PKI Services and the report line for the ComSO.
-- Communication Security Officer (ComSO) – Responsible for day to day management of the PKI Services, relationship management with CESG and UKKPA (GCHQ’s UK key production authority), mustering and other formal processes.
+- Communication Security Officer (ComSO) – Responsible for day to day management of the PKI Services, relationship management with CESG and UKKPA (GCHQ's UK key production authority), mustering and other formal processes.
 First point of escalation for incidents and managing initial incident response.
 - Crypto Custodians – Responsible for day to day operation of the PKI services, including the distribution of keys from the UKKPA.
 Where keymat is provided from the UKKPA they shall be formally trained and authorised Crypto Custodians.
 For other services they should be formally trained.
-Note that the Authority’s Crypto Custodian may delegate key management responsibilities to Supplier Crypto Custodians.
+Note that the Authority's Crypto Custodian may delegate key management responsibilities to Supplier Crypto Custodians.
 - IT Security Officer (ITSO) – Responsible for operational IT security management.
 - Administrators – Responsible for configuration, maintenance and support of the PKI services
 - Auditors – Internal and external auditors including UKKPA and MoJ Information Assurance who ensure that the PKI Services are running within specification and comply with legal and regulatory requirements, HMG Policy and MoJ Policy.